Institute of Certified Auditors of the Republic of North Macedonia

 • SMO 5: International Public Sector Accounting Standards

-According to the 2020 IFAC/CIPFA Public Sector Financial Accountability Index and the World Bank/CFRR’s 2020 Stocktaking of Public Sector Accounting and Reporting Environment in PULSAR Beneficiary Countries: North Macedonia the current federal/central governmental institutions follow the Law on Accountancy of the Budget and Budget Beneficiaries which stipulates cash basis, national standards, while state owned entities follow national standards based on IFRSs.
-The World Bank indicates there are plans to transition to accrual-basis standards, but no timeline is indicated.
+According to the 2020 IFAC/CIPFA Public Sector Financial Accountability Index, the World Bank/CFRR’s 2020 Stocktaking of Public Sector Accounting and Reporting Environment in PULSAR Beneficiary Countries: North Macedonia, and the World Bank/CFRR’s 2022 Book on Public Sector Accounting Reforms Implementation Status in PULSAR Countries, the current federal/central governmental institutions follow the Law on Accountancy of the Budget and Budget Beneficiaries which stipulates cash basis, national standards, while state owned entities follow national standards based on IFRSs.
+The 2022 World Bank reports a transition to modified accrual-basis standards and adoption of IPSAS is part of the Ministry of Finance’s Public Financial Reform Strategy for the period 2022-2025.

 Public sector standards are not within the remit of ICARNM.
 ICARNM reports that it has considered the requirements of SMO 5 within the context of the regulatory and operating environment considering the establishment of the Institute of Accountants and Certified Accountants (IACA)—and determined that the IACA has a more relevant role in promoting the adoption of accrual-basis IPSAS and subsequent implementation.